Intent to Graduate Information

-In order to graduate from the Community College of Rhode Island, you must complete the Intent to Graduate process, including completing the form and submitting the processing fees to the Office of Enrollment Services at any campus location at the beginning of your final semester.
+In order to graduate from the Community College of Rhode Island, you must complete the Intent to Graduate process.
+If you need assistance visit the Office of Enrollment Services at any campus location at the beginning of your final semester.
 The application process is online, through MyCCRI (please click here for instructions).
-All graduates will be charged a non-refundable graduation fee of $40.
-Please note that this fee is required to receive a diploma and copies of your transcript, regardless of whether you plan to participate in the college’s annual commencement exercises (graduation ceremony) in May.

 Walk Through Policy

-All students who need no more than 6 credit hours to complete their degree requirements are eligible to participate in the May commencement ceremony.
+All students who need no more than 2 classes, or up to 8 credit hours, to complete their degree requirements are eligible to participate in commencement.
 These applicants must complete the Intent to Graduate and indicate their preference to “walk through” in the appropriate section of the form.
 PLEASE NOTE: If you fail to complete your requirements by the end of the Summer Term, you must re-complete the Intent to Graduate process the semester you actually complete your degree requirements.
-Each time you complete the process, you will be charged a non-refundable fee.

 To be recommended for graduation, a student must meet all degree requirements, as outlined in the college catalog, and complete the Intent to Graduate processing.
 In order to determine if you have successfully met all of your degree requirements, you must run a degree evaluation in MyCCRI.
 Click here - degree evaluation for instructions on how to run (and print) your degree evaluation.
 If your degree requirements have not been met, you should make an appointment with an advisor to discuss your evaluation.